BlueAndGold - Brian Kelly's Work At Notre Dame Praised By Urban Meyer

 “Is Notre Dame at times a tough sell?”
 Meyer told Cowherd.
 “It is.
 At other times it’s actually an easy sell because certain kids have grown up — the Catholic schools, that’s where a lot of great football is played across America.
 So he’s got a built-in advantage, but for the most part you have to go out-work people.

 “He does not have a backyard [for recruiting].
-These other programs, Ohio has Ohio, Texas has Texas, California has UCLA and USC… Indiana high school football is good, but the quantity is not there, so he’s a national recruiter.”
+These other programs, Ohio has Ohio, Texas has Texas, UCLA and USC have California… Indiana high school football is good, but the quantity is not there, so he’s a national recruiter.”

 What Meyer especially appreciates is how since the turn of the century, Kelly first won consecutive Division II national titles at Grand Valley State (2002-03), next led Central Michigan to its first conference title in 12 years (2006), and then guided Cincinnati to back-to-back Big East titles, finishing 12-0 in 2009 before accepting the Notre Dame post.